Context

 3. Bridging grassroots advocacy and high-level policymaking to integrate youth perspectives and intergenerational priorities into new development frameworks aligned with human rights.

-1. Launch the Youth Network for Beyond GDP – A dedicated platform for ongoing collaboration and engagement, ensuring that the voices of young people and the needs of future generations are meaningfully reflected in economic policymaking.
+1. Launch the Youth Network for Beyond GDP – A dedicated platform for ongoing collaboration and engagement, ensuring the voices of young people and the needs of future generations are meaningfully reflected in economic policymaking.
 The Network will also serve as a "sounding board" for Member States and the Secretary-General’s independent high-level expert group developing recommendations for sustainable development indicators that complement and go beyond GDP.

 2. First Youth-Expert Interactive Session – A structured dialogue between the Youth Network, high-level experts, and member States on metrics beyond GDP, fostering mutual learning and co-creation of ideas.